Persistent homology for functionals: Introduction

-Morse's work on functional topology did not have a long lasting impact on minimal surface theory or the calculus of variations in general; possibly in part because, as expressed by Struwe: \begin{displaycquote}[p.~82]{Struwe.1988} The technical complexity and the use of a sophisticated topological machinery [...] tend to make Morse--Tompkins' original paper unreadable and inaccessible for the non-specialist. \end{displaycquote} A similar assessment was given by Raoul Bott, who writes in \cite[p.~934]{Bott.1980} that the papers \cite{Morse.1937, Morse.1940} ``are not easy reading'' and constitute a ``tour de force'' by Morse.
+Morse's work on functional topology did not have a long lasting impact on minimal surface theory or the calculus of variations in general; possibly in part because, as expressed by Struwe: \begin{displaycquote}[p.~82]{Struwe.1988} The technical complexity and the use of a sophisticated topological machinery [...] tend to make Morse--Tompkins' original paper unreadable and inaccessible for the non-specialist. \end{displaycquote} A similar assessment was given by Bott, who writes in \cite[p.~934]{Bott.1980} that the papers \cite{Morse.1937, Morse.1940} ``are not easy reading'' and constitute a ``tour de force'' by Morse.

-The intricacies of Morse's development notwithstanding, many of his ideas have resurfaced in the intervening years and flourished in other domains.
-In particular, in applied topology and topological data analysis, several key insights of Morse have been independently rediscovered as part of the development of \emph{persistent homology}, a technique that provides robust and efficiently computable invariants of filtered spaces using the functorial properties of homology.
-Its success in applied topology has motivated a refined abstract theory of persistence that lies in the intersection of geometry, topology, and representation theory.
+The intricacies of Morse's development notwithstanding, many of his ideas have subsequently resurfaced and flourished in other domains.
+In particular, in applied topology and symplectic geometry, several key insights of Morse have been independently rediscovered as part of the development of \emph{persistent homology}, a technique that provides robust and efficiently computable invariants of filtered spaces using the functorial properties of homology.
+Its success in these fields has motivated a refined abstract theory of persistence that lies in the intersection of geometry, topology, and representation theory.

-The homology of a filtered space is an example of what is called a \emph{persistence module}, a functor to vector spaces from the real numbers considered as a poset category.
-In many important cases, a persistence module $M$ admits an essentially unique decomposition into indecomposable direct summands, and the structure of this decomposition yields a complete discrete invariant of $M$ known as its \emph{persistence diagram}.
+The homology of a filtered space is an example of what is referred to as a \emph{persistence module}, a functor to vector spaces from the real numbers considered as a poset category.
+In many important cases, a persistence module $M$ admits an essentially unique decomposition into indecomposable direct summands, and the structure of this decomposition yields a complete invariant of $M$ known as its \emph{persistence diagram}.
 The set of all persistence diagrams can be organized into a metric space.
 This often allows to recast geometric questions about general filtered spaces in a combinatorial metric model, since the passage via the homology construction to this metric space is Lipschitz, a statement commonly known as the \emph{stability} of persistence diagrams.